koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_14_next-scheduling-and-order-release.md

-# Next: Scheduling and order release
+# Slide 14 of Lecture 12 contains information about Next: Scheduling and order release

 # The image 1 in slide 14 of lecture 2 contains a Vertical Process Flow: